unrealwork/atsd-use-cases/USMortality/README.md

 ![Figure 45](Images/Figure45.png)

 Now, let us look at the latest pneumonia and influenza and total deaths for Boston, using the `JOIN` clause.
-This will pair the results we just queried for with the corresponding total total number of deaths in the city.
+This will pair the results we just queried for with the corresponding total number of deaths in the city.

 ```sql
 SELECT *